pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 If an aggregate command method needs to do some work on its arguments before triggering an event, the ``@event`` decorator can be used on a "private" method that is called by the "public" command method after the work has been done.
+The "private" method can have a completely different method signature from the "public" method.

 The example below shows a ``Dog`` aggregate class with an undecorated "public" command method ``add_trick()`` that call a decorated "private" method ``_add_trick()``.